open-telemetry/opentelemetry-collector-contrib/exporter/prometheusexporter/README.md

 OpenTelemetry metric names and attributes are normalized to be compliant with Prometheus naming rules.
 [Details on this normalization process are described in the Prometheus translator module](../../pkg/translator/prometheus/).

+Prometheus 2.55.0 introduced support for UTF-8 characters behind the feature-flag `utf8-names`.
+Prometheus 3.0.0 and later accept UTF-8 by default.
+This means that name and attribute normalization is not required if you're using those versions.
+To allow UTF-8 characters to be exposed without normalization, start the collector with the feature gate: `--feature-gates=pkg.translator.prometheus.allow_utf8`.

+The scraper must include `scaping=allow-utf-8` in the `Accept` header for UTF-8 characters to be exposed.

 ## Setting resource attributes as metric labels

 By default, resource attributes are added to a special metric called `target_info`.
 To select and group by metrics by resource attributes, you [need to do join on `target_info`](https://prometheus.io/docs/prometheus/latest/querying/operators/#many-to-one-and-one-to-many-vector-matches).
 For example, to select metrics with `k8s_namespace_name` attribute equal to `my-namespace`: